How to Make a DC Motor Speed Controller Circuit(50V, 15A)

 This PWM output controls the Gate of the Mosfet connected through a 33-ohm resistor.
 IRF3205S can handle current up to 110 Ampere with a proper cooling system and enough gate voltage.
 The voltage limit between Drain and Source is 55v maximum. whereas, Gate to source voltage is 20v maximum.

-Now to protect the MOSFET from voltage spikes caused by the motor, a Schottky diode is connected across the motor or between Drain and +ve of the 12v supply.
+Now to protect the MOSFET from voltage spikes caused by the motor, a Schottky diode is connected across the motor or between the Drain and +ve of the 12v supply.

 Schottky diodes are generally preferred in flyback diode applications because they have the lowest forward drop (~0.2 V rather than >0.7 V for low currents) and are able to quickly respond to reverse bias (when the inductor is being re-energized) or in other words, Schottky diode have effectively instant reverse recovery time, hence suitable for high-frequency applications.